YappingRoad/BKE/README.md

 I built it as I didn't really like other 2D engines and wanted the flexibility of the web, and the flexibility of being able to add features to my own engine.

 I may make a template project in time so the project is actually usable.

+Contact me at contact@letsgoaway.dev